serhiipanovjs/excuse-me/README.md

 - Ensured the "Return to the main page" option worked correctly.

 #### 5. About Page
-- Selected "About" from the main menu.
+- Selected "Show information about application" from the main menu.
 - Verified the About page was displayed with the following options:
 1. Generate new excuse
 2. Return to the main page